adiletjakypov822/adiletjakypov/README.md

 OOP

 This program will help you to save your debt.
-It is very simple to use so any newcomer ho dont know java and postgresql can run it and see how it works.
+It is very simple to use so any newcomer who dont know java and postgresql can run it and see how it works.